OUR TREES

 Exposure Type: Full sun

-PLANTING POINTS: A beautiful hybrid elm with a vigorous growth rate.
+The Triumph Elm is a beautiful hybrid elm with a vigorous growth rate.
 Under ideal conditions with ample soil moisture it can add 6 feet of growth per year as juvenile.
 Requires frequent stewardship pruning to train this tree into maturity.
-Early on in its life it will display the classic vase like shape we all love.
-This is Legacy’s favorite hybrid elm cultivar for its reliability.
-Avoid open turf areas when possible as Japanese beetles will go after this tree.
-Furthermore as part of diversity we do not like to plant pure stand of these trees as DED is never out of the question despite this cultivars high resistance.
-A good pairing with this tree is the Hackberry which has a similar matureform.
 Due to this cultivars form and twisted grain wood branch breakage usually results in branch hinging instead of breaking completely off.
 This makes it a safer selection than some other species of its size.

 Hardiness Zone 4